CartoDB/documentation/app/content/angular/getting-started.md

 ...
 ```

-Implementing a tooltip with deck.gl is also quite easy.
+Implementing a tooltip with deck.gl is also straight forward.
 First we need to set the `pickable` property to `true` for all the layers we want to show a tooltip for (in the layer instantiation).
 Then we need to add an event handler for the `getTooltip` property in the deck.gl instance instantiation in the `MapComponent`:

 ```typescript
 getTooltip: this.tooltip